jezza711/ucas-portal/README.md

 ## Course Pack PDFs

-Configure the PDF links via environment variables or static files you ship with the app:

-1. Host the Video and AI course packs (Render disk, S3, Google Drive direct link, etc.).
-2. Set `VIDEO_PDF_URL` and `AI_PDF_URL` to those fully qualified URLs.
-3. (Optional) If you ship the PDFs with the app, place them in the `/packs` directory and expose them via your CDN/Render disk.
+PDF downloads are optional now that both email templates contain the key Google Drive resources.

+- If you still want the portal to surface downloadable packs, upload `video-pack.pdf` and/or `ai-pack.pdf` into `uploads/packs` (or point `PACKS_DIR` to a persistent directory) and expose that folder publicly.
-> Tip: Set the `PUBLIC_BASE_URL` env var (e.g. `https://your-service.onrender.com`) so emails get an absolute link even when the portal itself serves `/packs/...` paths.
+- Set `PUBLIC_BASE_URL` (e.g. `https://your-service.onrender.com`) so outgoing links can be made absolute when the files are served by the app itself.
+- When no PDFs are present, students simply follow the links inside their confirmation email.

 ## Google Sheets Sync